EthanKlocked/soap_server/README.md

-# ivory_box_server
+# [ivory_box_server]

-common server code of mobile services test
+BE nestjs server code for mobile service which is for studying temporarily..

+* **Declarative:** The service is for simple logging diary.
+The server which is including email authriztion for login, database connection and basic structure for real services for users still updating..